 - The unlimited numbers of paragraphs in a loan document don’t certainly make for a good read.
-But it is imperative that you read and understand the fine print.
+But you must read and understand the fine print.

 - You will be surprised to find the number of additional charges that come along with your loan.